htcondor/htcondor/docs/users-manual/submitting-a-job.rst

        Rank = memory

-For a job that prefers to run on a friend’s machine on Saturdays and
+For a job that prefers to run on a friend's machine on Saturdays and
 Sundays:

 ::